Once your test is running, you can view its details on the analytics page. Here’s how:

 For instance, if you publish your control page to a domain connected to your Leadpages account, that URL will become your split test’s destination.

-Version 2.1.6 of our WordPress plugin supports publishing split tests as well.
-Your split tests will appear in the pages drop-down (among your other Lead Pages) when you create a new page from the plugin.
+Version 2.1.6 and later of our WordPress plugin supports publishing split tests as well.
+Your split tests will appear in the pages drop-down (among your other landing pages) when you create a new page from the plugin.

 Track your test’s performance

 After you receive some traffic and opt-ins, you can review your test’s performance on its analytics page, as described above.